Skip to main content

 Resources & FAQs

-This proposal is connected to our university plans and direction, and in particular the new strategic plan and Aspiration 2030.
-It will be important to ensure any changes align with the Equity Action Plan and, once launched, the new Indigenous plan (for example, through increasing access and opportunities for systemically and historically marginalized groups).
-We need to ensure we have the structures in place to respond to community needs and find solutions to current and emerging crises.
+This initiative is connected to our university plans and strategic direction.
+As well, we need to ensure we have the structures in place to respond to community needs and find solutions to current and emerging crises.

 • In BC and across Canada there is urgent need for health care professionals and community health and wellness supports.